leaf-node/ssd-spacer/README.md

 ![ssd spacer viewed in blender](https://i.imgur.com/Z8vgxzS.png)

-ssd-spacer is a CAD description of a spacer to place between an SSD and the other side of a server's 3.5" drive caddy. ssd-spacer is designed with ImplicitCAD.
+ssd-spacer goes between an SSD and the side of a 3.5" server hard drive caddy. ssd-spacer is designed with ImplicitCAD.

 ## Status

-This project is in beta.
-The first prototype has not yet been printed or tested in the real world.
-Measurements may be incorrect at this stage.
+This project is in **beta**.
+The first prototype is not yet printed or tested in the real world.
+Measurements may be incorrect at this time.

 ## Use